Check if you need planning permission

 Get advice or confirmation

-You can find advice on the Planning Portal, or apply for advice from us.
-You can also apply for a Lawful Development Certificate if you want us to confirm that your work does not need planning permission.
+You can find advice on the Planning Portal, or ask us for advice.
+You can also apply for a Lawful Development Certificate if you want us to confirm if your work needs planning permission from us.

 Other things you need to consider